-All my creatures are handcrafted in my Asheville, NC studio using porcelain, castable stone and imported woven fur from the Steiff company in Germany.
+All Colin's Creatures are handcrafted in the artist's Asheville, NC studio using porcelain, castable stone and imported woven fur from the Steiff company in Germany.

 The Cotswold is raised in the south midlands region of England and predates the Romans.
 It derives its name from the fact that is was originally housed in shelters known as "cots" and was pastured in wild, treeless hill areas called "wolds".
 While it is a somewhat rare breed, it is one of my most popular offerings.
 I love how little lambs think of their mothers as a jungle gym and baaing always puts a smile on my face so when I saw a photo of these two, The lamb is securely attached to her mom.
 I knew that I had to make it.

 "My handcrafted creatures are made from a unique combination of materials including porcelain, castable stone and imported woven fur, all chosen for their quality and ability to imitate the characteristics of each animal.
 From developing and making my own porcelain to hand-forming every mold, all of Colin's Creatures are labor intensive – but it's a true labor of love.